-Starr County Housing Authority is a public housing agency in Rio Grande City, Texas that participates in the Section 8 Housing Choice Voucher, and Public Housing programs.
+Starr County Housing Authority is a Public Housing Agency in Rio Grande City, Texas that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

 Starr County Housing Authority serves Starr County.

 As of 06/18/2019, it is not known if Starr County Housing Authority is either absorbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
 Learn more about porting Housing Choice Vouchers to a new area here.